• theideaofcoffee a year ago

 I get the impression some places are more pragmatic about their circumstances, or the deficiencies in their approach to the circumstances

-• nickpinkston 10 months ago
+• nickpinkston a year ago

 Anyone get the video of this?